Winsted Fire and Rescue

 By the Winsted Volunteer Fire Department

-Over the years that followed, the bell was replaced by a siren and then by pagers, ambulance service was provided, fire trucks came and went, but one thing has stayed the same over the years the dedication and devotion of the volunteers who make up the volunteer fire department.
+Over the years that followed, the bell was replaced by a siren and then by pagers, ambulance service was provided, fire trucks came and went, but one thing has stayed the same the dedication and devotion of the volunteers who make up the volunteer fire department.

-The fire department operates with a roster of up to 30, all volunteer members.
+The fire department operates with a roster of up to 30, all volunteer members, however is currently at 22 members.
+In 2015, the fire department had two resignations and added two new members.

-In addition to providing general fire suppression services, the Winsted Volunteer Fire Department also provides fire cause determination, fire prevention services, cold water rescue, auto extrication, hazardous materials response, Skywarn spotters, and Minnesota licensed daycare inspections.
+In addition to providing general fire suppression services, the Winsted Volunteer Fire Department also provides fire cause determination, fire prevention services, cold water rescue, auto extrication, hazardous materials response, Skyward spotters, fire and medical coverage at Winstock, and hosts a spaghetti dinner the Thursday before Winstock and the annual firemen’s pancake breakfast the Sunday morning of the Winsted Summer Festival in August.

-The Winsted Fire Department also operates a first responder service, responding to all medical emergencies within its coverage area.
+The Winsted Fire Department also operates a first-responder service, responding to all medical emergencies within its coverage area.
 The department operates with state-certified emergency medical technicians, and certified first responders.
-With an average annual call volume of 245 calls for service, an average of 79 percent of the calls are for medical emergencies.

 • Chief Chad Engel